 A label should clearly and concisely describe the purpose of the field with no more than a few words in length—use title case.

-The Text Input Label should provide enough direction in most cases so that no placeholder copy is needed.
+The label should provide enough direction in most cases so that no placeholder copy is needed.

 If the text needed has special considerations or formatting, help copy can be provided below the field detailing how the text should be entered.